Syracuse Nursing Home Injury Lawyer

 - Contracting a new sexually transmitted disease

 If you see signs and believe that your loved one is being abused in a nursing home or care facility in New York, you are also able to file a report with the Department of Social Services or by calling 1-844-687-3505.
-Then, contact an experienced and knowledgeable nursing home attorney from Gattuso & Ciotoli, PLLC to discuss your concerns.
+Then, contact an experienced and knowledgeable Syracuse nursing home attorney from Gattuso & Ciotoli, PLLC to discuss your concerns.

 Common Signs of Emotional Abuse in a Nursing Home

 There are cases where you may not be able to see physical signs of abuse.
-Emotional abuse, however, can leave deep scars in those who are affected by it, and unless the abused is willing to discuss it, the abuse can stay hidden until it is too late.
+Emotional abuse, however, can leave deep scars in those who are affected by it, and unless the person who has been abused is willing to discuss it, the abuse can stay hidden until it is too late.
 Make sure that you are monitoring the interaction and relationship that your loved one has with his or her caretaker(s), and look out for the following signs:

 - Withdrawal from activities previously enjoyed